Axway/mft-convert/content/en/docs/TransferCFT/concepts/c_recv/_index.md

 title: "RECV - Receive files"
 linkTitle: "Using the RECV command"
 weight: 170
---- This command is used to request the reception of files from a designated partner.
+---This command is used to request the reception of files from a designated partner.

 > **Note**
 >